maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/3-amador-county-registrar-of-voters/all-elections/en/voting-basics/vote-with-disabilities.md

 #### Accessible Voting Information

-Vote Centers will be equipped with three Disabled Access eSlate electronic voting machines.
+All Vote Centers will have at least two voting booths for a chair or wheelchair, magnifying glasses, and pen grips.
+There will be three accessible ballot marking devices that can accommodate a chair or wheelchair, to help voters with specific needs vote independently and privately.

+For any voter that cannot physically access a Vote Center, there is the option to vote “curbside”.
+Curbside voting allows you to vote from your car or at the door of the building.
+To schedule curbside voting call (916) 223-6465.

 Voters with disabilities may request a remote accessible vote-by-mail ballot.
 You can use this ballot at home with your own computer and assistive technologies, then print the ballot and mail or drop it off.
-To learn more about using an accessible vote-by-mail ballot, [click here.](https://www.smcacre.org/accessible-vote-mail)
+To learn more about using an accessible vote-by-mail ballot, [click here.](https://www.amadorgov.org/government/elections/how-to-vote)

-Voters can also request audio ballot information and accessible PDF files by email.

 #### Accessible Voting Information

-If you have questions about Vote Center accessibility, call the San Mateo County Elections Office at (650) 312-5222 or [send them an email](mailto:registrar@smcacre.org).
+If you have questions about Vote Center accessibility, call the Amador County Elections Office at 209-223-6465 or [send them an email](mailto:elections@amadorgov.org).

-You can also read more about assitance for voters with disabilities by [visiting the San Mateo Registrar of Voter's website](https://www.smcacre.org/assistance-voters-disabilities).
+You can also read more about assitance for voters with disabilities by [visiting the Amador Elections Office website](https://www.amadorgov.org/government/elections/accessible-voting).